Chico Formiga: International

 Formiga played 18 matches for the Brazil national football team, making his full international debut on 20 September 1955 in a 2–1 win against Chile at the Pacaembu Stadium.
 He was initially called up to the 1958 FIFA World Cup, but had to withdraw due to an injury.

 Managerial career

 Shortly after retiring, Formiga remained at Santos to work in the club's youth categories.
 He took over the first team for the first time in 1978, winning the year's Paulistão, which ended only in 1979.

 Formiga also worked at São Paulo between 1981 and 1982 before returning to Santos, where he was manager in another two periods.
 He was subsequently in charge of Corinthians, Cruzeiro, Portuguesa, Santo André, Catanduvense, Goiás and América Mineiro in his home country, aside from a period at Mexico's Universidad Guadalajara in 1990 and Japan's Oita Trinita in 1998.

+From 1984 until 1986, Formiga was in charge of Saudi Arabian club Al-Ettifaq.
+He was sacked by the club on 13 January 1986.

 In 2001, after being in charge of Palestra de São Bernardo in the previous campaign, Formiga returned to Peixe as a youth football coordinator.
 He left the club after a change in the organization chart.